Dil Vil Pyar Vyar: Plot

 The first love story is about love getting a second chance.
-Devdarshan Suri alias Dev (Sanjay Suri) is a widower, his wife Payal (Dipannita Sharma) dies soon after their honeymoon.
-He moves to Mumbai from Pune with his sister Rachna (Bhavna Pani).
-Here he meets Gauri (Sonali Kulkarni), who lives with her psychosomatically ill brother Gaurav (Rakesh Bapat).
+Devdarshan Suri alias Dev is a widower, his wife Payal dies soon after their honeymoon.
+He moves to Mumbai from Pune with his sister Rachna.
+Here he meets Gauri, who lives with her psychosomatically ill brother Gaurav.

 Though they fall in love, the shadow of Gaurav's illness is always between them.
 And then Rachna falls in love with Gaurav: The second love story.

 The third story is one of how love can be swallowed by ego, pride and insecurity.
-Krish Kumar (Madhavan) and Raksha (Namrata Shirodkar) are happily married.
+Krish Kumar and Raksha are happily married.
 Both are aspiring singers and want to become stars.
 Though Krish is more ambitious than Raksha, it is Raksha who succeeds first and becomes a rage.
 Their marriage totters.

-The fourth love story is that of Hrithik Mittal (Jimmy Shergill) and Jojo (Hrishitaa Bhatt).
+The fourth love story is that of Hrithik Mittal and Jojo.
 Even though Hrithik is a multi-millionaire and both the families want them married, Jojo refuses to marry him until he gets a job and becomes independent of his father.